jainibhansali/InstacartRecommendationSystems/Final-Project-master/Final-Project-master/README.md

   3. Models - This folder contains all the approaches with summary metrics that we used.
 It has 2 subfolders a.
 Apriori b.
 Recommendation Systems
   4. Webapp - Contains the whole code for the webapplication along with commands on how to run it and the script that can be used without the webapplication

+ Our Goal

+Our aim was to create a recommendation system for Instacart.
+The recommendation system would help Instacart as follows:
+1. Instacart has a faithful following of users.
+Hence, Recommender system has the ability to predict whether a particular user would prefer an item or not, based on the user’s profile.
+This helps the seller and the consumer.
+2. Instacart benefits as recommender systems reduce the transaction cost of finding and selecting items in an online shopping environment
+3. Instacart Users benefit as this will  improve the decision making process and quality
+4. Recommender systems enhance revenue as it effectively enables selling products and hence, benefits by increasing revenues.
+5. This also allows users to beyond catalog searches.
+Our Approach

+We have primarily used the following recommendation Systems:
+1. Collaborative Filtering Technique – Model Based Filtration technique
+2. Association Rule Mining – Apriori Algorithm

+Stakeholders Benefited
+1. Instacart will benefit by enhanced revenues and retain its faithful customers luring them to come back each time
+2. Instacart Customers will be the beneficiaries of this system as they will experience a better user experience, and also allow them to narrow their search based on the wide variety of products that Instacart provides.
+Thus, improving the decision making experience as well.

+In order to achieve our goal we used the Instacart Dataset that has been made public.
+The details of the dataset are present below.

 ### To get more details on the project please check the file FinalProjectReport.pdf